aurelberra/stopwords/revision_notes.md

 See also the [project rationale and history](rationale.md), as well as the relevant [Voyant Tools GitHub issue](https://github.com/sgsinclair/Voyant/issues/382).

-# MAYBE/TODO

-* [ ] Add most common proper names in Greek and Latin lists
-    * [ ] Compile NER lists and determine thresholds
-* [ ] Design shorter, custom stoplists for certain uses?
-Interesting, but not a priority.
-    * Minimal lists (e.g. for search engines): based on frequency only, or including the paradigms of articles and a few verbs?
-    * Generic lists: separate versions for epic poetry, tragedy, oratory, theology, etc.?

 # Latin stopwords

 Current list: [https://github.com/aurelberra/stopwords/blob/master/stopwords_latin.txt](stopwords_latin.txt).